Chega Mais: Production

 The title of the soap opera would be Tom and Gelly, since Carlos Eduardo Novaes was inspired by the story of Tom and Jerry to make up the main couple who lived in a cat and mouse fight until the end of the plot, and the opening theme would be the song Corre Corre from Rita Lee's new album.
 Due to the high cost of the rights to the title, which belonged to the Hanna-Barbera company, the title was changed to Chega Mais, which was the name of another song chosen for the opening theme, taken from the same Rita Lee album.

-The intro caused a stir and was a great success.
-It featured couples getting close in various ways.
-It was created by Hans Donner and Nilton Nunes.

 It is the only Brazilian telenovela to win Italian TV's biggest award, the Telegatto.

 Connection with Marron Glacê

 It is revealed in the first chapter of Chega Mais that this telenovela takes place in the same universe as its predecessor at 7 pm timeslot on Rede Globo, Marron Glacê: the buffet hired for the wedding of Antônio "Tom" Barata and Gelly Maia is the same buffet which was the main scenario that bears the name of the previous soap opera, "Marron Glacê" and in which four of the characters who were members of this buffet appeared in the first chapter of Chega Mais: the protagonist of Marron Glacê and the owner of the buffet, Clotilde or Madame Clô (Yara Cortes) and three of her most important and loyal employees, Oscar (Lima Duarte), the oldest waiter at Marron Glace and trusted man to Madame Clô; Luís César (João Carlos Barroso), a waiter infamously known for being a playboy-style flirt who also works as a boom operator in his spare time and Valdomiro (Laerte Morrone), a maitre d' who is notoriously known for being the toughest, sternest and most feared employee in the entire buffet.